Pukujan/private-study-log/Projects/vastai/how-to-run-server-latest.md

 ---

-## 4.2 Check Automatic Prompt-Processing Speed
+## 4.2 Check Prompt-Processing Speed

-llama.cpp automatically calculates prompt-processing speed in the server logs.
+llama.cpp may print prompt-processing timing in the server logs.

-I do not need to manually calculate tokens per second.

 After sending a request, run: